The coronavirus vaccine rollout will be messy. People will have to deal with that. - Local News 8

 The rollout of the first coronavirus vaccine is already messy, and it has only been authorized since late Friday night.

 The US Food and Drug Administration granted emergency use authorization to Pfizer and BioNTech’s vaccine Friday, and it’s widely expected to grant EUA to Moderna’s similar vaccine next week.
-Vaccinations are expected to begin Monday.
+Vaccinations began Monday and are under way in all 50 states and in US territories.

 The federal government’s Operation Warp Speed has been gearing up and holding news conferences headlined by generals promising a military-style rollout.
 But jokes about military precision aside, experts are already expecting a lot of confusion, a fair amount of fear and more than a little outrage.